 want.
 Don't go into it

-Among other things, Google warns of code card fraud: “If you are asked to buy items outside of Google Play with a Google Play gift card and use the code to pay, there is a possibility that you are dealing with a fraudster do have."
+Among other things, Google also warns of code card fraud: “If you are asked to use a Google Play gift card to buy items outside of Google Play and to enter the code for payment, there is a chance that you are dealing with a scammer do have."

 The group cites two examples to illustrate the scams used by fraudsters: